ethosdev/ethosdev.github.io/beacon-chain.md

 Most of the time, validators are **attesters** that vote on blocks.
 These votes are recorded in the Beacon Chain and determine the head of the Beacon Chain.

-{% include fig.html url="images/Beacon-Chain-Validators.png" alt="Validators proposing blocks and gettings rewards.
+{% include fig.html url="images/Beacon-Chain-Validators.png" alt="Validators proposing blocks and getting rewards.
 A missed proposal for some epoch's 28th slot." caption="A missed proposal for some epoch's 28th slot." %}

 At every epoch, a validator is pseudorandomly assigned to a slot.